European seabass: Farming

+Farmed European seabass have been used to study the earliest genomic and epigenetic stages of de novo domestication, including changes arising before farmed and wild populations become strongly genetically differentiated.

 Dish

 Branzino, sometimes known as "spigola" in southern Italy, is popular in Italian cuisine as a main course.
 It is often prepared by roasting the entire fish and serving it with lemon.
 The meat is often desired because of its sweet taste and flaky white texture.
 In French it is sometimes known as "bar" or "loup de mer", and in Spanish and Portuguese, it is often referred to as "robalo".
 Each time the whole fish is cooked and plated.